Red-stevo/System-programming/Question_10/procedure.md

     4.Display All Contacts
         Implementation: Write a function to display all contacts.
-        Testing: Add, delete, and update contacts, then use the display function to verify the current state of the contact list.
+        Testing: Add, delete, and update contacts then display the list to make sure any changes have been implemented.

 Testing Process: